Muvattupuzha: Muvattupuzha Bridge

 In 1914, the first concrete bridge in Asia was built in Muvattupuzha under the supervision of the British engineer W.H.
 Emrald.
 It is said that on its inauguration, to convince others of the strength and stability of the bridge, Emrald and his wife sat beneath the bridge in a boat while 15 elephants walked over it.
 This bridge connects Nehru Park and Kacherithazham.

-There was a wooden bridge across the river through which the steam bus went from Muvattupuzha to Ernakulam.
-The border to Kochi state was at Chungam, Mamala, near Thiruvankulam.
-Until the late 1970s, traffic went over the old concrete bridge.
-There was a traffic police outpost on either side of the bridge to control one-way traffic.
-Later in the 1970s, a new bridge was constructed and in the late 1970s the traffic diverted through a wider two-way bridge.
+In earlier times, a wooden bridge across the Muvattupuzha River carried steam bus traffic between Muvattupuzha and Ernakulam.
+The border with the former Kochi state was located at Chungam, near Mamala and Thiruvankulam.
+Until the late 1970s, vehicles used the old concrete bridge, with traffic police outposts on both sides regulating one-way movement.
+A new bridge was constructed in the 1970s, and by the late 1970s traffic was diverted to a wider two-way bridge.

 Politics

 Muvattupuzha is one of the 140 legislative assembly constituencies of Kerala state.
 Its assembly constituency is part of Idukki (Lok Sabha constituency) and the current MP is Dean Kuriakose of Indian National Congress.
-The major political parties of Muvattupuzha are Indian National Congress, Kerala Congress (M), CPI (M), CPI, Muslim League, and BJP.
-Mathew Kuzhalnadan of Indian National Congress is the current MLA of Muvattupuzha.
+The major political parties active in Muvattupuzha include the Indian National Congress, Kerala Congress (M), CPI(M), CPI, Indian Union Muslim League, and BJP.
+As of 2026, Mathew Kuzhalnadan of the Indian National Congress represents the Muvattupuzha Assembly constituency in the Kerala Legislative Assembly.

-Administratively, Muvattupuzha is a municipality and the current municipal council is ruled by Indian National Congress, led by P P Eldose who was elected in 2020.
+Administratively, Muvattupuzha is a municipality.
+As of 2020, the municipal council was led by the Indian National Congress, with P. P. Eldose serving as municipal chairperson.

-Political leaders of the past include K. M. George (former Minister and the founder of Kerala Congress) and P.P Esthose (former MP and MLA).
-The present political leaders of Kerala who are from Muvattupuzha are Mathew Kuzhalnadan, Johny Nelloor, Francis George (former MP), and Gopi Kottamurikkal (former MLA and Ernakulam district secretary of CPI(M)).
+Notable political figures associated with Muvattupuzha include K. M. George, a former minister and the founder of the Kerala Congress, and P. P. Esthose, a former Member of Parliament and Member of the Legislative Assembly.
+Other leaders from the area include Mathew Kuzhalnadan, Johny Nelloor, Francis George (former MP), and Gopi Kottamurikkal (former MLA and Ernakulam district secretary of the CPI(M)).